LKbryan777/simple-banking-app-v2/README.md

 - Greater than zero.
 - Below a set cap (₱1,000,000).

-Prevents negative or zero transfers and mitigates abuse such as draining accounts or service disruption through extreme values.
+Stops transfers that are negative or zero and helps reduce misuse, like emptying accounts or causing service interruptions through excessive values.

 2. **Recipient Enumeration Risk**
-Flashing specific errors like “Recipient not found” could allow an attacker to probe for valid usernames or account numbers through timing and message analysis.
+Displaying particular error messages such as “Recipient not found” may enable an attacker to identify valid usernames or account numbers by analyzing timing and messages.

 ***Improvements***
 ```python